21 Mukhi Rudraksha: Benefits, Price & Complete Guide (The Rarest Bead in Existence)

 |---|---|---|---|

-- Anything priced under Rs 1,00,000 claiming to be a 21 Mukhi is almost certainly fake.
-This is not a guideline -- it is a near-absolute rule.
-The natural rarity of twenty-one-faced Elaeocarpus ganitrus seeds creates a price floor that cannot be undercut with genuine material.
+- Anything under Rs 1,00,000 claiming to be a 21 Mukhi is almost certainly fake.
+This is not a soft guideline.
+It is close to an absolute rule.
+The natural rarity of twenty-one-faced Elaeocarpus ganitrus seeds sets a price floor that genuine material cannot drop below.

-- The price has no meaningful upper limit.
-A 21 Mukhi bead of exceptional size, perfect form, impeccable provenance, and multiple independent certifications is, functionally, priceless.
-It is an irreplaceable natural object with profound religious significance.
-Pricing is whatever a willing buyer and willing seller agree upon.
+- The price has no real upper limit.
+A 21 Mukhi bead of fine size, clean form, clear provenance, and several independent certifications is, in practice, priceless.
+It is a one-of-a-kind natural object with deep religious meaning.
+Price is whatever a willing buyer and willing seller agree on.

 - Insurance and documentation.
-Any legitimate 21 Mukhi acquisition should be accompanied by comprehensive documentation: X-ray images, CT scan if performed, expert certification letters, provenance documentation, and insurance coverage.
-This is not jewellery -- it is an artefact.
+Any honest 21 Mukhi purchase should come with full paperwork: X-ray images, CT scan if done, expert certification letters, provenance records, and insurance cover.
+This is not jewellery.
+It is an artefact.

 How to Wear the 21 Mukhi Rudraksha